The Simpsons: Voice actors

 The Simpsons has six main cast members: Dan Castellaneta, Julie Kavner, Nancy Cartwright, Yeardley Smith, Hank Azaria, and Harry Shearer.
-Castellaneta voices Homer Simpson, Grampa Simpson, Krusty the Clown, Groundskeeper Willie, Mayor Quimby, Barney Gumble, and other adult male characters.
-Julie Kavner voices Marge Simpson, Patty, Selma, as well as several minor characters.
 Castellaneta and Kavner had been a part of The Tracey Ullman Show cast and were given the parts so that new actors would not be needed.
-Cartwright voices Bart Simpson, Maggie Simpson, Nelson Muntz, Ralph Wiggum, and other children.
-Smith, the voice of Lisa Simpson, is the only cast member who regularly voices only one character, although she occasionally plays other episodic characters.
 The producers decided to hold casting for the roles of Bart and Lisa.
 Smith had initially been asked to audition for the role of Bart, but casting director Bonita Pietila believed her voice was too high, so she was given the role of Lisa instead.
 Cartwright was originally brought in to voice Lisa, but upon arriving at the audition, she found that Lisa was simply described as the "middle child" and at the time did not have much personality.
 Cartwright became more interested in the role of Bart, who was described as "devious, underachieving, school-hating, irreverent, [and] clever".
 Groening let her try out for the part instead, and upon hearing her read, gave her the job on the spot.
 Cartwright is the only one of the six main Simpsons cast members who had been professionally trained in voice acting prior to working on the show.
 Azaria and Shearer do not voice members of the title family, but play a majority of the male townspeople.
-Azaria, who has been a part of the main voice cast since the second season in one episode "Old Money" and then perpetually part of the regular main voice cast since the third season, voices recurring characters such as Moe Szyslak, Chief Wiggum, Apu Nahasapeemapetilon, and Professor Frink.
-Shearer provides voices for Mr. Burns, Mr. Smithers, Principal Skinner, Ned Flanders, Reverend Lovejoy, and formerly Dr. Hibbert.
 Every main cast member has won a Primetime Emmy Award for Outstanding Voice-Over Performance.

 With one exception, episode credits list only the voice actors, and not the characters they voice.
 Both Fox and the production crew wanted to keep their identities secret during the early seasons and, therefore, closed most of the recording sessions while refusing to publish photos of the recording artists.
 However, the network eventually revealed which roles each actor performed in the episode "Old Money", because the producers said the voice actors should receive credit for their work.
-In 2003, the cast appeared in an episode of Inside the Actors Studio, doing live performances of their characters' voices.